Although students do not register for courses until they arrive in Uruguay, course information is available on each university’s website.

 Founded in 1985, a few days after the country was returned to democratic rule, the Universidad Católica del Uruguay is a private institution that has complex historical roots dating back to the first Jesuit educational institution founded in Uruguay during the late seventeenth century.
 While standing firmly in the Jesuits’ long history of providing alternative forms of education in Uruguay, La Católica was designed to be complementary to the sole university authorized by the Uruguayan constitution, La República.
 La Católica has a full range of social science disciplines, and is also very strong in business, engineering, and the medical sciences.

 View available courses by selecting a carrera from the list on the university’s website.
 Once on the carrera’s page, click on the the different years listed under Cursos obligatorios to see a list of the core courses offered.
-Elective courses vary from year to year and may be reviewed during orientation in-country.

 Universidad de la República

 Founded in 1838 to be the sole university of the republic, the Universidad de la República currently enrolls more than 68,000 students on its numerous campuses throughout the country and employs some 6,000 faculty.
 40,000 of these students attend classes in Montevideo, where every major discipline is represented.
 The Middlebury School in Uruguay is currently partnered with the Facultad de Ciencias, Facultad de Psicología,and the Facultad de Humanidades at La República, as well as the Escuela Universitaria de Música, and the Instituto Escuela Nacional de Bellas Artes, making this an ideal option for students studying the Sciences, Humanities, Education, and Fine Arts.
-La República’s Facultad de Ciencias and Facultad de Psicología are also where we currently host the Neuroscience Track for the School in Uruguay.

-For courses in the Humanities and Education, select a licenciatura from the list on the right-hand side of the screen; for general information about the department, you can then select Plan de estudios, while for a year-by-year list of courses offered, you can select a recent programa from the Programas link.
+For courses in the Humanities and Education, select a licenciatura from the list on the left side of the screen; for general information about the department, you can then select Plan de estudios, while for a year-by-year list of courses offered, you can select a recent programa from the Programas link.